alondmnt/joplin-plugin-resume-note/README.md

 # ↺ Resume Note

-Continue editing the last active note in each notebook, and go back to the last cursor position in the Markdown editor.
+A [Joplin](https://joplinapp.org/) plugin to continue editing the last active note in each notebook, and go back to the last cursor position in the Markdown editor.

 ## Features